MyCryptoHQ/support.mycrypto.com/src/content/offline/sending-offline-with-mycrypto.md

 ---%

-First thing you need to understand is that every address already "exists".
+One of the important things that you need to understand is that every address already "exists".
 When you "create a wallet" you are not actually doing anything on the blockchain or communicating with the blockchain in any way.

 Creating a wallet means you get a randomly generated private key and the address (public key) that corresponds to that private key.
 Then you save those two bits of information and decide to use it.